Jesse Arreguín: Alt-right speakers and demonstrations

 Following the Charlottesville Unite the Right rally, attention was brought to a far-right rally planned for August 27, 2017, in Berkeley.
 Ahead of the event, Arreguín stated that his office was "currently exploring all options, including whether we have the legal means to stop this rally from taking place."
 At a press conference with local leaders including Rep. Barbara Lee and State Sen. Nancy Skinner, Arreguín called for opponents of the rally to hold counter-demonstrations in different locations to avoid violence between groups.

-Arreguín won 63% of the vote in the 2020 mayoral election, facing three other candidates.
+Animal rights

+In April 2017, Berkeley became the second city in the United States to ban the sale of new fur products, after West Hollywood.
+After the ban's implementation, Arreguín was given an award by PETA recognizing Berkeley's leadership on animal rights and welfare.
+In 2021, following pressure by animal rights group Direct Action Everywhere, Arreguín co-authored a resolution to require plant-based food options at all city events and buildings, and to aim to reduce the amount the city spends on animal-based foods by half by 2024.
+The resolution was the first of its kind to pass in the United States.

 California housing crisis

-Prior to 2020, Arreguín held NIMBY views on housing in Berkeley, but has since adopted YIMBY views, as he has been a vocal proponent of denser housing and more residential development.
+Prior to 2020, Arreguín supported limits to housing development in Berkeley, but has since supported denser development in cities and the elimination of zoning for single family homes.
+He has been a vocal proponent of denser housing and more residential development.
 He helped push through legislation to eliminate single-family zoning requirements.

 Arreguín used to oppose California legislation that would require cities to allow denser and taller housing near public transport centrals and ease the parking requirements cities can impose on housing developments; the legislation is intended to alleviate the housing shortage in California and reduce greenhouse gas emissions.
 Arreguín described the bill at the time as a "a declaration of war against our neighborhoods", saying it would remove some of cities' zoning rights and lead to unwanted density in Berkeley.
 In 2017 Arreguín was at the center of an effort to illegally reject housing planned for development in South Berkeley.
 The project, proposed by Baran Studio Architecture and owner CS Construction, was for three single-family homes and conformed to all local zoning requirements.
 The mayor and city council violated California state law with the vote, and the city was subsequently sued on multiple occasions.
 The project was eventually approved and built.
 The story was also the subject of a lengthy New York Times piece on the housing affordability crisis.

+Arreguín supported the construction of 1,100 housing units for students and 125 housing units for homeless people on part of People's Park.

+In 2023, Berkeley was approving housing construction at the fastest rate in decades.